 The GKEDC has awarded approximately $200,000 in scholarships to over 50 high school seniors who live in the Pen Argyl School District and who will be continuing his/her education in a college program.
-GKEDC accepts scholarship applications annually from approximately April 1 through mid May.
-Details about the 2019 round of applications will be posted here as they become available.
+GKEDC accepts scholarship applications annually from approximately April 1 through May 8th.
+Details about the current round of applications will be posted here as they become available.

 1. The scholarships will be awarded to individuals who reflect the ideals of community service and environmental stewardship, and who are seeking a higher education to further advance these ideals into their professional careers.

 2. Any graduating high school senior who lives in the Pen Argyl School District and who will be continuing his/her education in a college program is eligible to receive this award.

 3. This scholarship will be in the amount of $4000, to be distributed in four segments over the course of a four-year college program.

 • The first segment of $1000 will be rewarded upon receipt of a certificate of admission or a letter of acceptance received by GKEDC by June 1.

 • The remaining yearly distributions of $1000 are dependent on the student taking at least 24 credits per year and successfully maintaining, at a minimum, a cumulative grade point average of 2.5.
 Grades received during the freshman, sophomore, and junior years must be submitted to GKEDC as proof each June before the next segment of the award will be given.

 • Students attending a two year college and continuing on to obtain their bachelor's degree will qualify for the entire scholarship.